The Crock of Gold (novel): Summary

 "Does anybody ever kick you in the nose?" said the ass to him.

 "Ay does there," said the spider; "you and your like that are always walking on me, or lying down on me, or running over me with the wheels of a cart."

 "Well, why don't you stay on the wall?" said the ass.

 "Sure, my wife is there," replied the spider.

 "What's the harm in that?" said the ass.

 "She'd eat me," said the spider, "and, anyhow, the competition on the wall is dreadful, and the flies are getting wiser and timider every season.
 Have you got a wife yourself, now?"

 "I have not," said the ass; "I wish I had."

 "You like your wife for the first while," said the spider, "and after that you hate her."

 "If I had the first while I'd chance the second while," replied the ass.

 "It's bachelor's talk," said the spider; "all the same, we can't keep away from them," and so saying he began to move all his legs at once in the direction of the wall.
 "You can only die once," said he.

+"If your wife was an ass she wouldn't eat you," said the ass.

+"She'd be doing something else then," replied the spider, and he climbed up the wall.

+The Philosopher's children chance upon the missing Crock of Gold, and return it to the Leprechauns.
+Caitilin is finally persuaded to leave Pan, and Angus Óg helps to rescue the Philosopher from wrongful imprisonment.

 Later editions

-A later edition, published by the Macmillan Company in 1922 was issued with fanciful drawings by American artist Wilfred Jones (1888–1968).
+A 1922 edition, also published by Macmillan & Company, was issued with fanciful drawings by American artist Wilfred Jones (1888–1968).
 A 1926 edition featured illustrations by Thomas Mackenzie.
-Arthur Rackham was to have illustrated the book, but died in 1939 before he could.

-Some editions have a foreword by Walter de la Mare.
+In the mid-1930s, American publisher George Macy asked Arthur Rackham to illustrate a new edition of The Crock of Gold, but Rackham died in 1939 before he could complete the project.
+A mass-market paperback edition, published in 1953 by Pan Books, included a Foreword by Walter de la Mare.